AI Writing Tools vs Grammarly: Which Is Right for You?

 - Tone issues (when specifically checking)

-So yeah, Grammarly's more accurate at pure grammar checking.
-But here's the thing - for most professional writing, that 10% difference doesn't matter.
+Grammarly's still more accurate at pure grammar checking, but the gap has narrowed noticeably.
+For most professional writing, a 4% difference doesn't matter.
 Both caught the embarrassing mistakes that make you look unprofessional.
-The errors Grammarly caught but AI tools missed were mostly subtle style choices, not actual mistakes.
+The errors Grammarly caught but AI tools missed were mostly subtle style choices, not the kind of errors that damage your credibility.

 Where AI tools surprised me: Context awareness.
 When I wrote "Their going to the store" (wrong "their"), both caught it.
 But when I wrote "I need to right this email" (should be "write"), the AI keyboard understood from context I meant correspondence and suggested "write this email professionally."
 Grammarly just flagged "right" as wrong.